 - The land data are based on the RL05 spherical harmonics from CSR, JPL and GFZ

-- The degree 1 coefficients ( geocenter) are those derived by Swenson, Chambers, and Wahr (2008).
+- The degree 1 coefficients ( geocenter) are estimated from Swenson, Chambers, and Wahr (2008).

 - A destriping filter has been applied to the data, to minimize the effect of an error whose telltale signal are N-S stripes in GRACE monthly maps.

 - A 300 km wide gaussian filter has also been applied to the data (please note: make sure that the Gain Factor file is the correct 300km version!).

 LAND GRID SCALING

 Due to the sampling and post-processing of GRACE observations, surface mass variations at small spatial scales tend to be attenuated.
 Therefore, USERS SHOULD MULTIPLY THE GRCTellus LAND DATA BY THE PROVIDED SCALING GRID.
 The scaling grid is a set of scaling coefficients, one for each 1 degree bin of the land grids, and are intended to restore much of the energy removed by the destriping, gaussian, and degree 60 filters to the land grids.
 To use these scaling coefficients, the time series at one grid (1 degree bin) location must be multiplied by the scaling factor at the same 1 degree bin position.
 The netcdf file with gain factors is CLM4.SCALE_FACTOR.DS.G300KM.nc in the netcdf directory , and it must be applied to the GRACE grids in the same directory (an identical grid in ascii format can be found in the ascii directory) .

 For a detailed description of the data processing, gain factor derivation & caveats, please see DATA PROCESSING and CAVEATS DESCRIPTION FOR LAND GRIDS (PDF, 3.68 MB).